nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Viewing students details: `view`

 This command displays the full details of a student.
-Changest Pupilist to view mode, which is required to `edit` or `remove` a student's details.
+It changes Pupilist to view mode, which is required to `edit` or `remove` a student's details.
 Only one student's details can be viewed at a time.<br>
 **Usage**: All modes